-The Ag/NR department is requesting \$2,000 in additional funding in order to support the new Brewing program which will begin fall 2017.
-There are four approved Brewing courses which will be scheduled in the 2017/2018 fiscal year.
+The Ag/NR department is requesting \$2,000 in additional funding in order to support the new Brewing program which will began in fall 2017 with no additional funding provided.
+There are four Brewing courses that are scheduled on a yearly basis.
 All Brew classes will require supplies to be purchased for students to complete the Student Learning Outcomes and Objectives outlined in each course.